jonlpersson/ed-latimore/site/_drafts/my-experience-using-topical-finasterideminoxidil-spray.md

 * Skin rash
 * Irritation

-Around the area where the medication is being applied.
+The side effects are localized to the application site.

 Most of these side effects are also caused because of one of the inactive ingredients in the combination topical solution, propylene glycol.
 These symptoms usually go away within several days.
 Other possible side effects include headache, nausea, and rash.
 Those are also short and hardly severe.

 Generally speaking, topical finasteride & minoxidil spray is well tolerated and has a safety profile that's nearly identical to the placebo.&nbsp;

 ## Do minoxidil+topical finasteride formulations work for female pattern hair loss?

 In theory, sure.
-Both minoxidil and finasteride have been shown to work as a treatment of hair loss for women, so there's no reason to assume that when they're combined, the effect would be any different.
+Both minoxidil and finasteride have been shown to work as a treatment of hair loss for women ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7060023/)), so there's no reason to assume that when they're combined, the effect would be any different.
 With that said, finasteride is known to have teratogenic effects on women.

 I had to look up the word "teratogenic," by the way.